-Like any other health problem, it is difficult to foresee dental emergencies and when you do face them, it is wise to make a quick visit to the dentist.
+Like any other health problem, it is challenging to foresee dental emergencies, and when you do face them, it is wise to make a quick visit to the dentist.
 If you are experiencing teeth or gum injuries, please call our office today to see if we can schedule you for a dental emergency appointment.
 After all, it is best to fix the problem now than to aggravate the damage and spend a lot more in treatment later.

 Types of Dental Emergencies We Handle

-If you have recently been involved in a sporting accident, a road accident, suffered a fall or any other situation where you received injuries, there are a few preliminary steps you can take to protect your teeth.
+If you have recently been involved in a sporting accident, a road accident, suffered a fall, or any other situation where you received injuries, there are a few preliminary steps you can take to protect your teeth.
 Follow these home remedies and tips to provide relief before you visit the dentist for dental emergency services.

-Rinse your mouth with warm water and salt thoroughly and apply a cold compress if your mouth or jaw is swollen.
-If you have recently eaten, use a dental floss to remove lodged food particles.
+Rinse your mouth with warm water and salt thoroughly, and apply a cold compress if your mouth or jaw is swollen.
+If you have recently eaten, use dental floss to remove lodged food particles.
 At all times, avoid putting painkillers or aspiring near the affected gum and tooth as they may cause tissue burning.

 Broken or Chipped Teeth

 A common injury when engaging in sport or an accident, it is best to save the chipping tooth pieces.
 Rinse your mouth thoroughly with warm water and ensure that no chipping pieces are in your mouth.
 If you experience bleeding, immediately apply a small gauze piece for a few minutes till the bleeding stops.
 If you experience pain or swelling near the cheek or mouth, apply a cold compress for quick relief.

 Apply a cold compress to the affected area before seeing the dentist at the earliest.
 You can also try safe and proven pain killers for temporary relief.